Azumazeki stable

 Azumazeki stable (東関部屋, Azumazeki-beya) was a stable of sumo wrestlers, part of the Takasago group of stables.
 It was founded in February 1986 by the Hawaiian born Takamiyama of the Takasago stable in Higashi–Komagata, Sumida, Tokyo.
 It was the first stable ever to be run by a foreign-born coach.
 Azumazeki's first sekitori was Akebono, also from Hawaii, in 1990, who subsequently reached the yokozuna rank.
 A total of nine foreign born wrestlers have fought for the stable: seven from the United States, one from Great Britain and one (Kosei) from China who retired in January 2017.
 The stable's first Japanese sekitori was Takamisakari.
 As of January 2021 it had seven wrestlers.

 The former Takamiyama reached the mandatory retirement age of 65 in June 2009 and was succeeded by Ushiomaru who announced his retirement from active competition after the May tournament.
 In 2012 it absorbed Nakamura stable when Takamiyama's former stablemate Fujizakura retired as a coach upon turning 65.

 In February 2018 the stable moved from Sumida to larger premises in Shibamata District, Katsushika.
 The opening was celebrated at the Ryōgoku Kokugikan with around 500 guests from the sumo world.
 The move was encouraged by the Katsushika ward, to help increase tourism.

 Azumazeki-oyakata died in December 2019 at the age of 41, and after the January 2020 tournament the former Takamisakari took over as Azumazeki-oyakata.
 However, this was on a provisional basis for one year only, and the Sumo Association announced the closure of the stable on April 1, 2021 due to no permanent successor to Ushiomaru being found, with the personnel moving to Hakkaku stable.

-The stable's premises were briefly used by Futagoyama stable.
-The original building used prior to 2018 still exists and was used for Kaonishiki's retirement ceremony in May 2021.
-Since 2022, the old Sumida building is home to the Miyagino stable.
+The stable's last premises were later taken over by Futagoyama stable.
+The original building used prior to 2018 still exists and was used for Kaonishiki's retirement ceremony in May 2021; from 2022 to 2024 it was home to the Miyagino stable.